llSourcell/Drone_Flight_Controller/README.md

 ## ROS Native Install

 If you choose to install ROS (Robot Operating System) on your own machine, it is recommended that you use Ubuntu 16.04 LTS as your operating system.
 To install ROS, please follow the instructions here: [ROS Installation](http://wiki.ros.org/kinetic/Installation)

-_Note: This method is not supported by Udacity.
-If you have trouble performing a native install of ROS, please visit [ROS answers](http://answers.ros.org/questions/) or you can try troubleshooting your install with other students in the Udacity Robotics Slack community ([robotics.udacity.com](https://www.robotics.udacity.com)) in the **#ros** channel._

 # Download